 The Art of Animation is a large resort!
 Very large and very spread out.
 In some ways, this is great.
 It rarely feels super crowded.
 But as a result, the Little Mermaid Rooms are pretty far from the food court and main pool.
-This is because all the family suites in the Lion King and Finding Nemo buildings are closer.
+This is because all the family suites in the Lion King and Finding Nemo buildings are close to the main building.
 So, keep this in mind if you don’t want to worry about walking very far at night to get to your room.
 All of the areas in Art of Animation are just themed beautifully, so you can’t really pick a “wrong” area of the resort.
-But if distance from the bus stops, food court, or pool is important to you, then booking rooms in the Finding Nemo or Lion Buildings are your best bet.
+But if the distance from the bus stops, Skyliner, food court, or pool is important to you, then booking rooms in the Finding Nemo or Lion Buildings is your best bet.
 Check out the Art of Animation Resort Map below for where to find everything.
 This resort is split into 4 areas.